 Types of Lobster

 Lobsters are a type of crustacean that is enjoyed all around the world.
 Many people who eat lobster consider it to be a delicacy.
 These marine creatures have long bodies and five pairs of jointed legs.
-Only some species of lobster have claws, which is often the meatiest part of the lobster.
+The first three pairs are considered “legs,” while the other two pairs are modified into pincers.
+Only some species of lobster have claws, which are often the meatiest part of the lobster.

-There are many different kinds of lobsters, divided into two main types: warm water lobsters and cold water lobsters.
-Each type includes numerous species, each with its own distinguishing features.
+There are many different kinds of lobsters, divided into two main types: warm-water (spiny) lobsters and cold-water (clawed) lobsters.
+Each type includes numerous species, each with its distinguishing features.

 Characteristics Common to all Lobsters

 As a lobster grows, it sheds its shell — a process known as molting — giving the lobster a hard-shell season and a soft-shell season.
-Hard-shelled and soft-shelled lobsters should be cooked in different ways because the two types of lobster flesh have different flavors.
+Hard-shelled and soft-shelled lobsters should be cooked differently because the two types of lobster flesh have different flavors.

 After molting, these crustaceans puff up their flesh with water to create a bigger surface area to be covered by a new shell.
 This puffy flesh is considered to be the soft-shell stage, during which the lobster is more delicate and needs more careful handling, especially during shipping.